 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Riverside has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Riverside has few renters and college students.
 But the biggest reason it is quieter in Riverside than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Riverside may be for you.

-Riverside is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Riverside does not have a public transit system used by locals to get to and from work.

-In terms of college education, Riverside is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Riverside have a bachelor's degree or advanced degree.
+The education level of Riverside citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.77% of adults 25 and older in Riverside have a college degree.

 Riverside is a somewhat ethnically-diverse city.
 The people who call Riverside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverside residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Riverside include English, Irish, German, Italian, and European.